The Secret History of Bigfoot: Background

 O'Connor left his home in Cambridge, Massachusetts during the onset of the COVID-19 pandemic in 2020.
 He started at Mount St. Helens in the North Cascades region because of the "rich history of Bigfoot sightings".
 To get an understanding of Bigfoot hunting across the US after leaving the Pacific Northwest, he went to Oregon, Kentucky, Texas "hiking and camping along the way".
-O'Connor when asked why he as journalist that normally focuses on travel and food would write a book about Bigfooters, he answered that he was interested in author Peter Matthiessen, who wrote the book The Snow Leopard, and his interest in Bigfoot; O'Connor decided to "follow up on" what Matthiessen did.
+O'Connor when asked why he as a journalist that normally focuses on travel and food would write a book about Bigfooters, he answered that he was interested in author Peter Matthiessen, who wrote the book The Snow Leopard, and his interest in Bigfoot; O'Connor decided to "follow up on" what Matthiessen did.
 When asked what his favorite Bigfoot story was, O'Connor indicated it is the Patterson–Gimlin film because the story became iconic and gave society the indelible image of Bigfoot.
 O'Connor felt that he tried very hard not to inject his own opinion in the book though it does become more discernible further in the book, his goal was to learn what drives Bigfooters to continue to believe.
 He says he "totally understands people's desire to believe in Bigfoot", but that we need to be "governed by reason and rationality and fact-based reality and science and Bigfoot doesn't hold up well there, unfortunately".

 Part of the reason O'Connor wanted to write this book was because he enjoys interacting with people and wanted to travel to places he hadn't spent much time in before, the Pacific Northwest, Arkansas and Kentucky.
 The book began as a screenplay, working with a friend, the idea of Bigfoot "got thrown out for some reason and it stuck".
 The screenplay he claimed was pretty bad though it was very similar to Max Brooks book Devolution which also started out as a screenplay.
 There just seemed to be "something in the air about homicidal Bigfoots" around 2018.
 Learning that Matthiessen had been working on a book on Bigfoot when he died in 2014, someone whom O'Connor respected, it felt like even though O'Connor considers himself to be a skeptic Matthiessen's involvement "gave him permission" to revisit the idea of writing a book about Bigfooters.
 O'Connor found it strange that no journalists had looked at Bigfooters across the country as a whole.
 His book publisher managed to sell the idea which came as a bit of a surprise to O'Connor.